Yurika-Shizuku/ai-university-event-planner/README.md

 Note: On first run, a browser window will open for authentication, creating `token.json` locally..

 ---
-## Reliability
-**Quota Management**: Implements exponential backoff and Streamlit content-caching to avoid 429 Resource Exhausted errors.
-**JSON Sanitization**: Features a custom narrative-stripping parser to handle LLM conversational noise and markdown fences.
-**Strict Timezones**: All operations are hard-locked to Asia/Kolkata for consistency

----
 ## Future Scope & Scaling
-*Smart Conflict Resolution & Recommendation* **Intelligent Rescheduling**: If a conflict is detected, the AI will proactively suggest the three best alternative slots based on the target group's collective free time across all calendars.
+*Smart Conflict Resolution & Recommendation*

+**Intelligent Rescheduling**: If a conflict is detected, the AI will proactively suggest the three best alternative slots based on the target group's collective free time across all calendars.

 **Urgency Scoring**: Implement a priority system where "University Exams" (Static) take absolute precedence, but "Major Club Events" can temporarily suggest a shift in minor "Study Group" sessions.